bieniaragwen/technicalwritingportfolio/VirtualBoxRedesign.md

 ## Problem Statement

 Oracle VM VirtualBox's documentation site is poorly written, disorganized, and information is difficult to find.
-This makes for a low quality user experience.
-A re-design of the entire documentation website
+The pre-existing documentation is inconsistent and hard to access for users of all skill levels.
+In order to improve the user experience of all users who require information about VirutalBox, I have created a full website redesign prototype with clickable wireframes in the style of a knowledge base system.

 ## Before
 The current documentation site contains an outdated navigation system, making it difficult for readers to find the information they are looking for.